dessa-oss/atlas/api_docs/sources/gui.md

 ## Installation

+The GUI images can either be built directly from the source code, or will be provided by the Dessa team.
+If you are building the images yourself, please refer to the instructions on [Building Images](../gui/#building-images) first, otherwise please skip ahead to [Installation with Docker](../gui/#installation-with-docker)

 <h3>Dependencies</h3>

 The recommended way to run the GUI is via Docker.
 It is recommended to use `Docker >= 18.09` which Foundations is validated against.